PhD at Lehigh University, Bethlehem, Pa., in 2000

 My dedication to my family

 I grew up in Portland, Oregon and many of my family members still live in the area.
 I attended Benson Polytechnic High School and Eastern Oregon University before moving to Pennsylvania to pursue my PhD at Lehigh University.
 Although I enjoyed my time on the east coast, I always hoped to return to the Pacific Northwest.
 Pacific University is ideally located for me to pursue my interests outside of work.
-I enjoy spending time with my family and a wide spectrum of activities including reading (last book read: Treasure of Khan by Clive and Dirk Cussler), camping (enjoyed Sunset Bay State Park this summer), and watching TV/movies (favorite TV show: Battlestar Galactica; recent movies watched: Raiders of the Lost Ark, Love Actually).
+I enjoy spending time with my family and a wide spectrum of activities including reading, camping, watching TV/movies, and riding/restoring motorcycles.